cw118/git-practice/README.md

   - ***First*** `-m "<message-here>"`: sets commit message **(required**, unless you're using another shorthand argument that has the same purpose such as `-am`). *Note the use of double quotes around the message text!*
   - ***Second*** `-m "<description-here>"`: sets commit description (optional). *Note the use of double quotes around the description text!*
   - `-am "<message-here>"`: a "shortcut" command combining `git add` and `git commit -m` into one. ***This only works for modified files*, not newly created ones.** *Note the use of double quotes around the message text!*
+- `git log`: see a log/history of all commits.
+In reverse chronological order (starts with the most recent commit) by default.
+  Argument `--reverse`: show a log of commits in chronological order (starts with the first commit). *Reverses the default order.*
 - `git push`: push commit changes live to remote repository (where your project is hosted).
 See possible arguments below.
   - `origin <branch-name>`: push commit changes to a branch of your remote/origin repository (the default tends to be `main` or `master`, depending on your configuration)
   - `-u origin <branch-name>`: set an origin branch as **u**pstream *(simplifies pushing to the remote repo as `git push -u` without the `origin` and `<branch-name>` arguments)*